 The Benefits of Multimodal Treatment

-The researchers also found that multimodal treatment was particularly effective for improving social skills in children in highly stressful environments.
+Researchers have found that multimodal treatment was particularly effective for improving social skills in children in highly stressful environments.
 It also was effective for those with anxiety and depression in addition to ADHD.

 Individualized Treatment Plan